![]() |

-| Voting-Rule Primer | See the merits of 5 great rules. | |
+Primer | See the merits of 4 great voting rules. | |

-| Voting-Rule Workshop | See the simple steps in each tally. |
+Games | See the simple steps in each type of tally. | |

 Democratic Solutions

 This site shows ways to help democracy in any size, from a classroom to a country, and at all steps from choosing nominees to setting budgets.
-The concepts and tools build from one voting task to the next: |
+The tools and concepts build from one type of decision to the next: |

-| Single-Winner Election | Condorcet rules pick a widely-popular and central chairperson. | |
+Single-Winner Election | Condorcet rules pick a widely-popular and central chairperson. | |

-| Multi-Winner Election | Proportional Representation builds a diverse and balanced council. | |
+Multi-Winner Election | Proportional Representation builds a diverse and balanced council. | |

-| Mixed-Member Council | The chair and reps make a centered and balanced council.
-New | |
+Mixed-Member Council | The chair and reps make a centered and balanced council.
+New! | |

-| Policy Decision | Condorcet and rules of order lead to a central policy.
-New | |
+Policy Decision | Condorcet and rules of order lead to a central policy.
+New! | |

-| Project Selection | Fair-share Spending lets all big groups choose projects.
+Project Selection | Fair Share Voting lets all big groups choose projects.
 New! | |

-| Budget Setting | Budget Refill Voting quickly sets all agency budgets.
-New | |
+Budget Setting | Fair Share Voting responsibly adjusts all agency budgets.
+New! |

 What's Wrong?
-Our defective voting rules come from the failure to see there are different jobs for voting.
-And these require different types of voting.
+Our defective voting rules come from the failure to see there are different uses for voting, and these require different types of voting.
 “We try to carry over to more complicated situations a method which is only suitable in deciding the simplest sort of issue, that is, whether a question with only two possible answers shall be answered yes or no.” “For such an issue a simple majority election is, of course, sufficient.”
 But as soon as three candidates run for one office, the race becomes more complicated.
 Then a yes-no vote is no longer suitable.
 Sometimes what we want is not a solitary officer, but a council that represents all the voters.
 Then we do not need a system of dividing voters into winners and losers.
 Instead, we need a way of condensing them, in the right proportions, into their chosen leaders. |

-![]() $ $ $ LAWS $ $ $ Typical Council Elected by a Plurality Rule The 1800s: Winner-Take-All Districts lead to Off-Center Councils.
+Typical Council Elected by a Plurality Rule The 1800s: Winner-Take-All Districts lead to Off-Center Councils.

-$ $ $ LAWS $ $ $ Typical Council Elected by a PR Rule 1900s: Fair-Share Representation leads to Off-Center Majorities.
-Proportional Representation (PR) was invented in the late 1800s.
-It ends some problems caused by plurality rule.
-So most democracies adopted PR in the 1900s.
-It elects several people to represent each large district.
-PR can give a group that wins, say 10% of the votes, 10% of the council seats; thus PR always gives large groups their fair shares of seats.
+Typical Council Elected by a PR Rule 1900s: Fair-Share Representation leads to Off-Center Majorities.
+Proportional Representation (PR) was developed around 1900 to end some problems caused by plurality rule.
+Most democracies now use PR.
+It elects several people to represent each election district.
+PR can give a group that earns, say 20% of the votes, 20% of the council seats; thus PR always gives large groups their fair shares of seats.
 It leads to broad representation of issues and opinions.
 But usually there is no central party (C in picture); and the two biggest parties rarely work together.
-So the side with the most seats (blue and black) forms the ruling majority;— and then enacts policies skewed toward their side. |
+So the side with the most seats (blue and black) forms the ruling majority — and then enacts policies skewed to one side. |

 2000s: Ensemble Councils lead to Broad, Centered Majorities.

 New ensemble councils will elect most reps by PR, plus a few by a central voting rule (C in picture).
 The next page shows how a central rule picks winners with wide appeal and views near the middle of the voters.
 Its winners are thus near the middle of a PR council.
 So they are the council's powerful swing votes.
-Most voters in the winners' wide base of support don't like averaged or centrist policies.
+Most voters in the winners' wide base of support don't want averaged or centrist policies.
 They want policies to unite the best ideas from all groups. |

 A “centrist policy” enacts a narrow point of view; it excludes other opinions and needs.
 A “one-sided policy” also ignores rival ideas.
 A “compromise policy” tries to negotiate rival plans, but opposing plans forced together often work poorly.